-In the course of 2022, 15 people were convicted of offences under the Sex Offenders (Jersey) Law 2010 and were made subject to notification requirements.
-Over the same period, 12 applications were successful in their de-registration.
+In the course of 2023, 14 people were convicted of offences under the Sex Offenders (Jersey) Law 2010 and were made subject to notification requirements.
+Over the same period, 10 applications were successful in their de-registration.

-The age range of all these offenders' spans from 18 to 82 years and the vast majority are male with only one female.
-57 Registered Sex Offenders reside outside of Jersey on a temporary or permanent basis as some of these offenders were deported or have relocated.
-29 registered sex offenders are currently serving sentences within HMP La Moye.
+The age range of all these offenders' spans from 17 to 83.
+62 Registered Sex Offenders reside outside of Jersey on a temporary or permanent basis as some of these offenders were deported or have relocated.
+40 registered sex offenders are currently serving sentences within HMP La Moye.